Kenzō Tange: Later career

 During the 1970s and 1980s Tange expanded his portfolio to include buildings in over 20 countries around the world.
 In 1985, at the behest of Jacques Chirac, the mayor of Paris at that time, Tange proposed a master plan for a plaza at Place d'Italie that would interconnect the city along an east-west axis.

 For the Tokyo Metropolitan Government Building, which opened in 1991, Tange designed a large civic centre with a plaza dominated by two skyscrapers.
 These house the administration offices whilst a smaller seven-storey building contains assembly facilities.
 In his design of a high tech version of Kofu Communications Centre, Tange equipped all three buildings with state-of-the-art building management systems that monitored air quality, light levels and security.
 The external skin of the building makes dual references to both tradition and the modern condition.
 Tange incorporated vertical and horizontal lines reminiscent of both timber boarding and the lines on semiconductor boards.

-Tange continued to practice until three years before his death in 2005.
+Tange converted to Christianity, taking the name Joseph, the husband of Mary mother of Christ, some time before his death.
+He continued to practice until three years before his death in 2005.
 He disliked postmodernism in the 1980s and considered this style of architecture to be only "transitional architectural expressions".
 His funeral was held in one of his works, the Tokyo Cathedral.

 Legacy

 The modular expansion of Tange's Metabolist visions had some influence on Archigram with their plug-in mega structures.
 The Metabolist movement gave momentum to Kikutake's career.
 Although his Marine City proposals (submitted by Tange at CIAM) were not realised, his Miyakonojo City Hall (1966) was a more Metabolist example of Tange's own Nichinan Cultural Centre (1962).
 Although the Osaka Expo had marked a decline in the Metabolist movement, it resulted in a "handing over" of the reigns to a younger generation of architects such as Kazuo Shinohara and Arata Isozaki.

 In an interview with Jeremy Melvin at the Royal Academy of Arts, Kengo Kuma explained that, at the age of ten, he was inspired to become an architect after seeing Tange's Olympic arenas, which were constructed in 1964.

 For Reyner Banham, Tange was a prime exemplar of the use of Brutalist architecture.
 His use of Béton brut concrete finishes in a raw and undecorated way combined with his civic projects such as the redevelopment of Tokyo Bay made him a great influence on British architects during the 1960s.
-Brutalist architecture has been criticised for being soulless and for promoting the exclusive use of a material that is poor at withstanding long exposures to natural weather.

-He received the AIA Gold Medal in 1966.

 Tange's son Paul Noritaka Tange graduated from Harvard University in 1985 and went on to join Kenzō Tange Associates.
 He became the president of Kenzo Tange Associates in 1997 before founding Tange Associates in 2002.